AmariLuigi/isthiscardworthit/README.md

 # Is This Card Worth It?

-A Path of Exile (PoE) divination card analysis tool based on the excellent [divicards-site](https://github.com/shonya3/divicards-site) repository.
+A Path of Exile (PoE) divination card analysis tool.

 ## Project Overview